Oakland Ballpark: Back to Oakland

 On June 25, 2014, the Athletics reached a 10-year lease agreement with the Oakland–Alameda County Coliseum Authority to stay at the Coliseum.
 Bud Selig commended both sides for reaching a deal on a lease extension, while offering, "I continue to believe that the Athletics need a new facility and am fully supportive of the club's view that the best site in Oakland is the Coliseum site."
 On July 16, 2014, the extension was officially approved.

 On August 6, 2014, the A's commenced talks with a possible architect to build a baseball-only stadium at the Coliseum site, according to Wolff.
+It was reported in early 2015 that the Raiders and team owner Mark Davis met with Wolff in an effort to create a stadium solution where two separate stadiums (one for the Raiders and one for the Athletics) would have been built on the Coliseum site.
+The Athletics balked at the deal.

 Ownership change (2016)

 In 2016, Lewis Wolff resigned as the majority owner of the team.
 John J. Fisher then took over as majority owner.
 Fisher appointed Dave Kaval as team president and head of the stadium project.
-Around the same time, the Raiders announced their relocation to Las Vegas in 2020.
+Around the same time, the Raiders announced their move to Las Vegas in 2020.
 Also, the Golden State Warriors moved to Chase Center in San Francisco in September 2019.
-This left the Athletics as the last professional sports team in Oakland.
+This left the Athletics as the last major league professional sports team in Oakland.
 The team revealed three stadium location options: the current Coliseum site, the Peralta area near Laney College, and Howard Terminal at Jack London Square.